-To send flowers in memory of Marva Phillips, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Marva Phillips, please visit our Heartfelt Sympathies Store.

 Conrad grew up in church, studying the Pentecostal faith, where he played the drums and sang in the choir.
 He never strayed away from his religious upbringing and would attend church often.
 He loved god, believed in him and prayed every day.

 Conrad was very smart, adventurous, and courageous.
 He enjoyed life to the fullest and everywhere he went he made new friends.
 Everyone loved him.
 He was truly the kind of person you could call on for a shoulder, laughs, conversation or someone to just sit with and hold your hand if you needed.

 Conrad was a godsend to the rest of his siblings and immediate family, because he stepped up and took on the full-time, immense day to day responsibility of caring for his sick and disabled elderly mother – and it was never easy.
 Conrad handled her and everything else with great love, consistency, and patience.
 He put aside a lot of his own wants, needs and relationships in order to be the son she needed him to be and Conrad was with her every day until the day he died.

 He leaves behind to cherish fond memories: his mother, one sister and 6 older brothers.
 His children, his wife, and a host of nieces, nephews, aunts and cousins.
 Above all, his vast number of friends who adored him.